The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 - Pricing - how expensive is it to start? what about when you scale?

-- Reporting and analytics – can you make key decisions from the reports?
+- Reporting and analytics – can you make informed decisions based on the reports?

 - User seats – can you invite other users to help produce the reports?